4th Special Service Brigade: Sword

 No 41 RM Commando was the senior unit in the Brigade, it landed at Hermanville-sur-Mer and then moved west to Lion-sur-Mer.
 The unit's first task was to link up with their fellow commandos at Luc-sur-Mer.

 As the Commando came ashore under moderate fire, it lost several men including their Regimental Sergeant Major, the Naval Forward Observation Officer and the second-in-command.

 Once clear of the beach defences it found itself in a relatively quiet sector.
 From its assembly area, it marched down the coastal road toward Lion-sur-Mer joined by three Armoured Vehicle Royal Engineers (AVRE)s.
 As P and Y troops approached the town, a well-concealed German PaK 38 gun ambushed the tanks, knocking all three out and stalling the assault.

 A and B troops had been moving ahead on to their second objective at the Chateau, but were attacked on their approach and forced back.
 Facing overwhelming defences and artillery, the commandos dug in and awaited reinforcements.

-At 1330 Hours the 2nd Battalions, Lincolnshire Regiment and the 2nd Battalion, Royal Ulster Rifles moved up to the commandos' position, bringing with them a replacement Naval Observation Officer.
+At 1330 Hours the 2nd Battalion, Lincolnshire Regiment and the 2nd Battalion, Royal Ulster Rifles moved up to the commandos' position, bringing with them a replacement Naval Observation Officer.
 As soon as he arrived, the destroyers offshore began a one-hour-long naval bombardment, battering the strong point and chateau.
 It was now too late for the commandos to launch an effective assault, so they dug-in for the night.

 When dawn broke the German artillery fire began once again, pinning the commandos and supporting infantry down for another two hours.
 They were then subject to a bombing attack by German Heinkel bombers which dropped anti-personnel bombs onto their position, killing several men, including their royal artillery observer and severely wounding the commanding officer, Lieutenant Colonel Gray.
 Having already lost the second-in-command, Major Barclay, command fell to the Adjutant John Taplin.
 Under his leadership the Commando joined the Lincolnshire Regiment in the final assault on the strongpoint and chateau.
 Once the two units had seized the position, 41 Commando moved on alone to Luc-sur-mer.
 They found the town undefended and dug-in to wait for their colleagues to join them from the Canadian beach.